 It’s clear to assume that Eddie Sr wanted to achieve successes through his son, as he always wondered what would’ve happened if he went to play college baseball when given the opportunity.
 Parents: don’t re-live your past accomplishments or failures through your son and/or daughter.
 Let them prosper into their own type of athlete.
 Are we products of our environment or products of other people’s expectations?

 Parents need to be realistic in the essence of, only the minority of sporting participants make it to elite sport.
-The latest figures suggest that less than 1.4 all high school athletes will ever become professional athletes (NCAA, Feb, 2015).
+The latest figures suggest that less than 1% all players will ever become elite professional athletes.
 As a results, isn’t a good idea, to allow a child to enjoy participating in sport?
 Learning skills that are applicable to other sporting environments and life in general.

 Let’s consider the role of a sporting influencer:

-Parents, as sporting influencers, have a “unique potential to influence this environment” (Randall & MaKenzie, 1987, p.
-201) and are not often accurately aware of their behaviors (Kanters, Bocarro, & Casper, 2008).
-It’s important to recognise that the negative impact of verbal aggression is not only felt by the target, but there is evidence to suggest that regular exposure to background anger is equally distressing for all children witnessing these types of behaviors (Cummings, 1987; Omli & La Voi, 2009).
+Parents, as sporting influencers, have a “unique potential to influence this environment” and are not often accurately aware of their behaviors.
+It’s important to recognise that the negative impact of verbal aggression is not only felt by the target, but there is evidence to suggest that regular exposure to background anger is equally distressing for all children witnessing these types of behaviors.

 There are multitude of reasons of why sporting influencers behave negatively on the sideline, such as overly-emphasize on winning, winning is the only indication of improvement and enjoyment, playing through-the-eyes of their son/daughter, comparing their son/daughter’s ability against other or elite players, pressure of obtaining a college scholarship and uneducated soccer-parents.